What should I do for my Chickens during Winter?

 When the wind blows

-I hate to see my girls huddled together against the whistling wind and lashing rain when they go outside to stretch their legs and indulge in a little light foraging.
+I don't like to see my girls huddled together against the whistling wind and lashing rain when they go outside to stretch their legs and indulge in a little light foraging.

 Constant bad weather has an adverse effect on any Chicken's health, so here are a few tips to mitigate the worst of its effects.